Customer Service vs Customer Experience

 Customer Service vs. Customer Experience

 Being in business today means that you have no choice but to understand that customers expect an experience tailored to their needs, solving their problems or responding to their wants as they occur.
-Customer Service of old was reactive, the Customer Experience of today is proactive, demanding that we understand and anticipate the wants and needs.

 Far too often we focus our training efforts solely on those in our Supply Chain who interact directly with the customer, instilling the importance of what and how they do their jobs.
 Yet, we fail to educate our Warehouse/Manufacturing Teams on just how important and integral they are to the process.
 Sure, we have KPI’s measuring all sorts of important data related to the warehouse or manufacturing process, but beyond the numbers, do those same people understand the important role they play in making sure your customers are satisfied?
 Have you taken the time to instill the same level of importance for their role as you did with your Office Team?